-Mac security is often overlooked.
-There is a widespread notion that Macs are invincible.
-It’s true that an Apple Mac computer is less likely to be affected by malware compared to a PC, but nothing is 100% immune from viruses.
+Do you need virus protection on a Mac?
+Mac security is often overlooked because for a long time, hackers weren’t targeting Macs, leading to a notion Macs are invincible.
+It’s true that an Apple Mac computer is less likely to be affected by malware than a PC, but nothing is 100% immune from viruses.

 Depending on the type, malware can affect a Mac in different ways.
 Symptoms of a virus can include sluggish applications, strange ads on websites, random pop-ups appearing on your screen, or a new browser toolbar that you don’t remember installing.
 By following a few antivirus tips and ways to protect Mac outlined in this article, you’ll significantly reduce the risk of having your computer attacked by any sort of a virus.

 Let's discover the best Mac antivirus protection tips.

 Ensure your Mac’s firewall is turned on.
 A firewall is a software that provides protection against viruses, hackers, or other malware.
 Enabling the firewall will block any unwanted network connections.
 Contrary to popular belief, the firewall is not always automatically enabled.
 You’ll need to manually go into your computer’s Privacy and Security settings to double check if your firewall is doing its work to keep your private information safe from hackers.

 - Click on System Preferences in the Apple menu

 - To change the settings, click on the padlock at the bottom left corner

 - If the firewall is turned off, click Turn on Firewall so that a green light appears